brkfrknky/brkfrknky-U-Net-Freespace-Segmentation/README.md

 ```

 Adabound is an optimizer that trains as fast as Adam and as good as SGD, for developing state-of-the-art deep learning models on a wide variety of popular tasks in the field of CV, NLP, and etc. The relevant github link is [here](https://github.com/Luolc/AdaBound).

+ You can find the codes of this section from the [train2.py](https://github.com/brkfrknky/brkfrknky-U-Net-Freespace-Segmentation/blob/main/src/train2.py) file.

 # Results